 Steaming hot thick porridge

-Many locals are quite familiar with this roadside stall operating directly opposite the Cintra Food Corner selling Bak Chang (dumpling).
+Many locals are quite familiar with this stall operating directly opposite the Cintra Food Corner selling Bak Chang (dumpling).
 The stall is easily spotted right in front of Sin Sun Vood coffee shop.
-For many years the lady owner has been serving Chicken Porridge (Kai Chok) and Fish Porridge (Yue Chok) together with her famous Steam Chicken (Bak Jiam Kai).
+For many years the lady owner has been serving the Chicken Porridge (Kai Chok) and Fish Porridge (Yue Chok) together with the popular steam chicken (Bak Jiam Kai).

-The steamy soothing bowl of porridge was topped with ginger strips, lettuce, spring onions and pieces of deep fried crullers – yau char kwai.
-The texture of the porridge was thick enough for my liking.
-It’s very flavorful and tasted great with a must have dash of white pepper.
+The steamy soothing bowl of porridge is topped with ginger strips, spring onions and pieces of deep fried crullers – yau char kwai.
+The texture of the porridge is thick enough for my liking.
+It’s very flavorful and tasted great with a dash of white pepper.

 Additional bowl of yau char kwai

-A simple tasty dish of chicken is indeed a wonderful addition to the porridge.
-Most tables have this add on.
-The chicken is really smooth and I really enjoyed it with extra ginger strips.
+A simple add on dish of chicken is indeed a wonderful addition to the porridge.
+The smooth textured chicken is enjoyed with extra ginger strips.
 However the accompanied chili sauce is just very ordinary.

-Customers will pack into this popular stall in the night starting from 8pm.
-I remember watching her setting up her stall early in the evening when I was having my chu char dinner from the neighboring restaurant, Sun Yoon Kee Restaurant.
+Business hours starts in the night, from 8pm.
+I remembered watching the owner setting up her stall early in the evening when I was having my chu char dinner at the neighboring Sun Yoon Kee Restaurant.

-Besides the chicken porridge, I also had the Yee Sang Kai Chok, which was a mixture of chicken with fish slices.
-Some find this mixing tastier with a bowl costing RM4.
-The whole piece of chicken drumstick cost RM8.
+Besides the chicken porridge, I also had the Yee Sang Kai Chok which has a mixture of chicken and slices of fish.
+This bowl of porridge with combination of chicken and fish cost RM4.
+The whole chicken drumstick cost RM8.